 The Dalyell Scholar Welcome and Mentoring Program is a targeted welcome event for Dalyell Scholars within the Faculty of Arts and Social Sciences.
 You will be are paired with a high-achieving senior Dalyell mentor who will guide you through your transition into university and the Dalyell Scholars Program.

-You'll meet your mentor on the first day of the Welcome and Mentoring Program and continue to receive ongoing peer-to-peer mentoring until the end of the year.
+You'll meet your mentor on Welcome Day (Monday, 29 July 2019) and continue to receive ongoing peer-to-peer mentoring until the end of the year.

 The Business School Peer Mentoring Program runs for the first eight weeks of semester.
 You’ll attend events during Welcome Week, and meet with your group two or three more times during your first weeks at university.